What is a Holistic Sex Therapist?

 • Family & childhood experiences

-• Current & past relationship pattern
+• Current & past relationship patterns

 Everything is confidential and judgment-free.